emptythevoid/flipperzero/subghz/ATI_Wonder_II/README.md

 Ati_media:
 Controls Vol Up/Down, Play/Pause, Rew, FF.
 No room for a Mute button.

+Ati_media_alt: (More useful for Youtube on desktop) Fullscreen toggle, Play, Left, Right

 Ati_mouse:
 This remote is almost useless, since it's hard to get the speed captured right for the mouse movement.
 The remote layout also doesn't allow a right-click.